 We’re screening all patients for COVID-19 symptoms and asking about recent travel before they enter any MSK facility.
 If you have cold or flu-like symptoms (fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell), call your MSK doctor’s office before coming to MSK, even if you have an appointment.

 On Wednesday, June 24, the governors of New York, New Jersey, and Connecticut issued a joint travel advisory requiring a 14-day quarantine for people traveling from states with significant community spread of COVID-19.
 For every patient, we are asking if patients have traveled outside of the tri-state area since June 24.
-Patients who have traveled to or from impacted states will be given a by MSK COVID-19 test before their next appointment.
+Patients who have traveled to or from impacted states will be given a COVID-19 test before their next appointment.

 How can I protect myself from getting COVID-19?